KevinCoble/AIToolbox/README.md

 Use the XCTest files for examples on how to use the classes

-###NEW - Playgrounds for Linear Regression and SVM!
+###NEW - Playgrounds for Linear Regression, SVM, and Neural Networks!

 Classes/Algorithms supported: